-From soft fabric braces to molded splints, Oh My Arthritis has splints, braces and supports to help manage pain from arthritis, dequervain’s, trigger thumb, golfers and tennis elbow, carpal tunnel syndrome, plantar fasciitis, hammertoes and more.
-Learn more about health conditions and the splints and products that can help on our Health Conditions page.
+From soft fabric braces to molded splints, Oh My Arthritis has braces, splints and supports to help manage pain from arthritis, dequervain’s, trigger finger and trigger thumb, golfers and tennis elbow, carpal tunnel syndrome, plantar fasciitis, hammertoes and more.
+Learn more about health conditions and the braces, splints and products that can help on our Health Conditions page.

-Because we care that you are properly fitted and get the splint that works best for you, we strongly recommend that you discuss the splints you find here with your health care provider.
-Splints, like medications, are helpful only if they are properly prescribed and worn.
-With that said, when choosing a splint it is important to consider what joints are affected and the severity of your condition.
+Because we care that you are properly fitted and get the support that works best for you, we strongly recommend that you discuss the braces and splints you find here with your health care provider.
+Braces and splints, like medications, are helpful only if they are properly prescribed and worn.
+With that said, when choosing a support it is important to consider what joints are affected and the severity of your condition.

-Light control splints support through light compression and contoured designs to protect the joints.
+Light control supports through light compression and contoured designs to protect the joints.
 Ideal for daytime wear at work and at home and for use in daily activities.
-Light control splints support while still allowing motion and function.
+Light control supports while still allowing motion and function.
 (Stays and pads may be added to increase the support or resistance to motion to create a Light Plus+ support.)

-Moderate control splints provide greater support and resistance to movement by using materials with less stretch and stronger fabrics.
-Ideal when a splint is likely to be worn throughout the day during a variety of activities.
-Choose splints with moderate control when joints need to be protected and muscles and ligaments rested, but not fully immobilized.
+Moderate control provides greater support and resistance to movement by using materials with less stretch and stronger fabrics.
+Ideal when a brace or splint is likely to be worn throughout the day during a variety of activities.
+Choose moderate control when joints need to be protected and muscles and ligaments rested, but not fully immobilized.
 (Stays and pads may be added to increase the support or resistance to motion to create a Moderate Plus+ support)

-Firm splints are designed to allow joints and tissues to rest and heal by limiting or stopping motion.
-When full rest is required to help relieve pain from an injury or severe pain due to overuse or arthritis, choose splints in the firm range.
+Firm Control is designed to allow joints and tissues to rest and heal by limiting or stopping motion.
+When full rest is required to help relieve pain from an injury or severe pain due to overuse or arthritis, choose braces and splints in the firm range.
 Ideal following injury or surgery or when a condition has flared up and the pain prevents function.
 (Choose longer styles that support more joints and add pads or stays as needed for Firm Plus+ support.)

-Splints designed to apply a corrective force have variable levels of support depending on how they are worn and how long they are worn.
-For that reason, some of the splints may not be identified with a designated level of support.
+Braces designed to apply a corrective force have variable levels of support depending on how they are worn and how long they are worn.
+For that reason, some of the supports may not be identified with a designated level of support.